Accounting & Bookkeeping Services for Small Businesses Across the UK

 By December, she has a vague, warm sense that business has been good.
 But she genuinely cannot say whether she made a profit or a loss.
 She cannot say how much she owes, or how much is owed to her.
 She cannot say with confidence what her busiest month was, or which products earned her the most.
 She knows her shop — but she does not know her numbers.
 And without the numbers, she cannot make the decisions that would help the shop grow.

 Meena is not incompetent.
 She is one of the sharpest people we know.
 She is simply busy — carrying her business, her family, her community responsibilities — and nobody has ever been in her corner looking after the numbers with the same care and attention she gives to everything else.
+That is the gap we fill.
+For Meena.
+For the hundreds of people just like her.

-What Our Bookkeeping Service Covers and Why Each Part Matters
+What Our Bookkeeping Service Covers

 When we take on a client’s bookkeeping, we are not simply entering numbers into a computer and sending them on their way.
 We are building and maintaining four foundations — four structural pillars — that every financially healthy small business stands upon.
 Remove any one of them, and the whole structure becomes unstable.
 Maintain all four, and the business has something genuinely solid to build on.